michaelsoftmd/pebkac-chrome/README.md

 ## **What This Is**

 pebkac browses the web for you.
 It is a web nonautomation framework powered by SmolAgents and Zendriver.
-Synchronous communication becomes asynchronous communication in an elegant double-helix of English language-powered Python interpretation driven by you, the user.
+Synchronous communication becomes asynchronous communication in an elegant double helix of English language-powered Python interpretation driven by you, the user.
 There is no MCP, no n8n, no LangChain or LangGraph. pebkac employs the LLM's native ability to control a web browser by writing Python directly into it.

 - Zendriver is described as "A blazing fast, async-first, undetectable webscraping/web automation framework based on ultrafunkamsterdam/nodriver."
 - SmolAgents is "a barebones library for agents that think in code."